CNO Financial Group Inc (NYSE:CNO) Short Interest Up 13.0% in December

-CNO Financial Group Inc (NYSE:CNO) was the target of a significant growth in short interest in December.
+CNO Financial Group Inc (NYSE:CNO) saw a significant growth in short interest in the month of December.
 As of December 13th, there was short interest totalling 4,960,000 shares, a growth of 13.0% from the November 28th total of 4,390,000 shares.
-Based on an average daily volume of 1,150,000 shares, the days-to-cover ratio is currently 4.3 days.
-Currently, 3.3% of the company’s stock are short sold.
+Approximately 3.3% of the shares of the company are short sold.
+Based on an average daily volume of 1,150,000 shares, the short-interest ratio is presently 4.3 days.

-CNO Financial Group (NYSE:CNO) last issued its quarterly earnings results on Tuesday, November 5th.
-The financial services provider reported $0.45 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.47 by ($0.02).
-CNO Financial Group had a return on equity of 6.77% and a net margin of 4.29%.
-The firm had revenue of $944.00 million during the quarter, compared to analysts’ expectations of $953.60 million.
-During the same quarter in the prior year, the firm earned $0.53 EPS.
-The firm’s revenue was down 36.3% compared to the same quarter last year.
-As a group, equities research analysts predict that CNO Financial Group will post 1.81 earnings per share for the current fiscal year.

-Several equities analysts have commented on the stock.
-Citigroup dropped their price target on shares of CNO Financial Group from $18.00 to $17.00 and set a “neutral” rating for the company in a research note on Friday, September 13th.
-Zacks Investment Research upgraded CNO Financial Group from a “sell” rating to a “hold” rating and set a $20.00 price objective on the stock in a research note on Wednesday, December 18th.
-ValuEngine lowered CNO Financial Group from a “hold” rating to a “sell” rating in a report on Friday, November 1st.
-Guggenheim cut CNO Financial Group to a “hold” rating and set a $29.00 target price for the company. in a research note on Friday, November 15th.
-Finally, TheStreet upgraded CNO Financial Group from a “c+” rating to a “b-” rating in a report on Tuesday, November 26th.
-One analyst has rated the stock with a sell rating, four have assigned a hold rating and one has issued a buy rating to the stock.
-CNO Financial Group presently has a consensus rating of “Hold” and a consensus target price of $21.75.

-In other news, insider Joel H. Schwartz sold 1,717 shares of the firm’s stock in a transaction that occurred on Monday, November 18th.
-The shares were sold at an average price of $18.21, for a total value of $31,266.57.
-Following the completion of the transaction, the insider now owns 23,603 shares of the company’s stock, valued at $429,810.63.
-The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
+In other news, insider Joel H. Schwartz sold 1,717 shares of the company’s stock in a transaction dated Monday, November 18th.
+The shares were sold at an average price of $18.21, for a total transaction of $31,266.57.
+Following the completion of the transaction, the insider now owns 23,603 shares in the company, valued at $429,810.63.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
 1.50% of the stock is currently owned by corporate insiders.

-Institutional investors have recently added to or reduced their stakes in the company.
-Paradice Investment Management LLC increased its holdings in CNO Financial Group by 11.0% in the third quarter.
-Paradice Investment Management LLC now owns 5,560,289 shares of the financial services provider’s stock valued at $88,019,000 after buying an additional 552,200 shares during the last quarter.
-Northern Trust Corp boosted its position in shares of CNO Financial Group by 0.8% during the 2nd quarter.
-Northern Trust Corp now owns 4,307,615 shares of the financial services provider’s stock worth $71,851,000 after acquiring an additional 32,085 shares in the last quarter.
-Citadel Advisors LLC boosted its position in shares of CNO Financial Group by 106.9% during the 2nd quarter.
-Citadel Advisors LLC now owns 2,853,670 shares of the financial services provider’s stock worth $47,599,000 after acquiring an additional 1,474,518 shares in the last quarter.
-Nuveen Asset Management LLC increased its holdings in shares of CNO Financial Group by 24.0% in the 2nd quarter.
-Nuveen Asset Management LLC now owns 2,783,780 shares of the financial services provider’s stock valued at $46,433,000 after acquiring an additional 539,021 shares during the last quarter.
-Finally, Wells Fargo & Company MN increased its holdings in shares of CNO Financial Group by 14.9% in the 2nd quarter.
-Wells Fargo & Company MN now owns 2,564,993 shares of the financial services provider’s stock valued at $42,783,000 after acquiring an additional 332,027 shares during the last quarter.
-97.37% of the stock is owned by institutional investors and hedge funds.
+Institutional investors and hedge funds have recently made changes to their positions in the stock.
+Rockefeller Capital Management L.P. grew its position in CNO Financial Group by 206.0% in the 2nd quarter.
+Rockefeller Capital Management L.P. now owns 1,888 shares of the financial services provider’s stock valued at $31,000 after buying an additional 1,271 shares in the last quarter.
+Point72 Hong Kong Ltd grew its position in CNO Financial Group by 32.3% in the 2nd quarter.
+Point72 Hong Kong Ltd now owns 3,192 shares of the financial services provider’s stock valued at $53,000 after buying an additional 779 shares in the last quarter.
+Tower Research Capital LLC TRC grew its position in CNO Financial Group by 105.8% in the 3rd quarter.
+Tower Research Capital LLC TRC now owns 8,584 shares of the financial services provider’s stock valued at $136,000 after buying an additional 4,413 shares in the last quarter.
+Fox Run Management L.L.C. bought a new position in CNO Financial Group in the 3rd quarter valued at about $172,000.
+Finally, Ibex Investors LLC bought a new position in CNO Financial Group in the 3rd quarter valued at about $177,000.
+Hedge funds and other institutional investors own 97.37% of the company’s stock.

+CNO Financial Group (NYSE:CNO) last announced its earnings results on Tuesday, November 5th.
+The financial services provider reported $0.45 earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of $0.47 by ($0.02).
+The company had revenue of $944.00 million during the quarter, compared to the consensus estimate of $953.60 million.
+CNO Financial Group had a net margin of 4.29% and a return on equity of 6.77%.
+The business’s quarterly revenue was down 36.3% on a year-over-year basis.
+During the same quarter in the prior year, the company earned $0.53 EPS.
+Sell-side analysts anticipate that CNO Financial Group will post 1.81 EPS for the current fiscal year.

+The business also recently announced a quarterly dividend, which was paid on Tuesday, December 24th.
+Investors of record on Tuesday, December 10th were given a $0.11 dividend.
+The ex-dividend date was Monday, December 9th.
+This represents a $0.44 dividend on an annualized basis and a yield of 2.42%.
+CNO Financial Group’s dividend payout ratio is presently 24.04%.

+Several research firms have recently commented on CNO.
+Guggenheim lowered shares of CNO Financial Group to a “hold” rating and set a $29.00 price target for the company. in a research report on Friday, November 15th.
+ValuEngine lowered shares of CNO Financial Group from a “hold” rating to a “sell” rating in a research report on Friday, November 1st.
+Citigroup lowered their price target on shares of CNO Financial Group from $18.00 to $17.00 and set a “neutral” rating for the company in a research report on Friday, September 13th.
+Zacks Investment Research upgraded shares of CNO Financial Group from a “sell” rating to a “hold” rating and set a $20.00 price target for the company in a research report on Wednesday, December 18th.
+Finally, TheStreet upgraded shares of CNO Financial Group from a “c+” rating to a “b-” rating in a research report on Tuesday, November 26th.
+One equities research analyst has rated the stock with a sell rating, four have given a hold rating and one has issued a buy rating to the company’s stock.
+CNO Financial Group presently has a consensus rating of “Hold” and an average price target of $21.75.

 About CNO Financial Group